armbian/documentation/docs/User-Guide_Getting-Started-Download-Page.md

 **Preparation**

 Make sure you have a **good & reliable** SD card and a **proper power supply**.
-Archives can be uncompressed with [7-Zip](http://www.7-zip.org/) on Windows, [Keka](http://www.kekaosx.com/en/) on OS X and 7z on Linux (apt-get install p7zip-full).
-RAW images should be written with an approved imaging tool capable of validating the burn.
+The XZ-compressed  should be written with an approved imaging tool capable of validating the burn.

 **Approved Imaging Tools**